RamonKaes/WebDev-Tools/README.md

 As the sole maintainer of this repository, you can keep changes lightweight while remaining safe and traceable.
 We recommend the following minimal workflow:

-- **No GitHub Actions**: This repository avoids GitHub Actions to prevent action minutes costs.
+- **CI & Local checks**: This repository includes a lightweight GitHub Actions CI that runs server-side checks and a Composer-free static analysis step.
 - **Local checks first**: Run `./bin/check` before pushing.
-It performs PHP syntax checks and optional Node checks if `package.json` is present.
+It performs PHP syntax checks and a lightweight PHPCS style check via a PHAR (no Composer required).
+Node/npm are still optional developer tools and not needed by CI or production.
 - **Trivial changes (docs, typos)**: Commit directly to `main` after running `./bin/check`:
    ```bash
    git add -A